International banks in the UAE move into Monday-Friday business week - ExBulletin

 A France-based Societe Generale spokesman said it was implementing the Saturday-Sunday weekend from January 2 at its entities in Dubai and Abu Dhabi, according to a statement sent by email.

-Bloomberg News was the first to report the Sunday that JPMorgan, Deutsche Bank, Bank of America Corp (BAC.N) and Societe Generale will spend on a Saturday-Sunday weekend in the UAE.
+Bloomberg News was the first to report on Sunday that JPMorgan, Deutsche Bank, Bank of America Corp and Societe Generale will spend a Saturday-Sunday weekend in the UAE.

 Bank of America representatives did not immediately respond to a Reuters request for comment.